|Counselor & Student/Parent Resources||FAQ||Contact Information|

 A “Returning Student” is a student who has been admitted into the University and who has registered for classes.
 These students are enrolled for the current semester.

 How do I drop or add a class once I’ve registered?

 Adding a class - the student with the assistance of their high school counselor is required to submit the appropriate add/drop form.
-Please refer to the semester Academic Calendar for deadlines.
+Please refer to the semester Dual Enrollment Instructional Calendar provided to your district/high school for deadlines.

 Is a Dual Enrolled Student considered a “College Student”?